Tithes & Alms

 -

-As adults, circumcising their flesh would not make them perfect after the hearing of faith is what gave them the Spirit.
+As men coming newly into the faith, circumcising their flesh would not make them perfect, after the hearing of faith and performing good works of righteousness from their hearts is what gave them the Spirit.

 -

-He asked them if it was by animal sacrifice that the disciples performed miracles among them or was it by the hearing of faith in Yache's sacrifice.
+He asked them if it was by animal sacrifice that the disciples performed miracles among them or was it by the hearing of faith in Yache's sacrifice and offering up of himself.
 The answer was by the hearing of faith.
-He goes on to explain that just like Abraham was accounted righteousness by faith in Alahayim, so shall we be accounted righteousness by faith today not by animal sacrifices or circumcision as adults with no prior knowledge of the law requiring it to be done..
+He goes on to explain that just like Abraham was accounted righteous by faith in Alahayim (yet being uncircumcised), so shall we, whether circumcised or not, be accounted righteous by faith today, not by animal sacrifices or circumcision as adults with no prior knowledge of the law requiring it to be done;

 Gal 3:6-10